-Delta State University is committed to equal employment opportunity and affirmative action for the disabled.
+Delta State University is committed to equal employment opportunity for the disabled.
 As a government contractor, the IHL Executive Office is subject to The Americans with Disabilities Act of 1990 (ADA), and therefore must comply with governmental recordkeeping, reporting, and other requirements.